cepstein/RadMoller/RadMoller_1.0/README.txt

 ===	Weighting Scheme	===

-The weights follow the convention of (cross-section)*(luminosity) with no normalization for the number of events in the set.
-Thus, to generate physical rates, one should divide by the number of events analyzed.
+The weights follow the convention of (cross-section)*(luminosity)/nEve: ie, they are normalized to the number of events in the set.
+With this scheme, the integrated output rates correspond to physical quantities.

 ===	Development		===